Ways to keep warm without the worry

 Back to top

-There are many gas and electricity companies that offer a variety of tariffs.
-You may want to consider switching your energy provider to make sure you’re getting the best possible deal.
-This could help reduce your bills.
-Generally, the best deals are those that involve paying by direct debit or online.
+By making sure you’re getting the best possible deal, you could reduce your bills.
+The best deals are generally those that involve paying by direct debit or online.

 If you don't use a mains gas supply

 If you use heating oil, you may be able to save money by stocking up on fuel early in the autumn rather than waiting until winter.
-Heating oil users can also sometimes receive discounts if they make a group purchase with their neighbours.
-Paying by direct debit (or through a monthly budget plan - ask your supplier whether they offer this) may help you spread the cost.
+Heating oil users can also sometimes receive discounts if they buy in a group.
+You can find information on oil buying clubs at the Acre website.

-Solid fuel and LPG (liquefied petroleum gas) customers may also benefit from shopping around, stocking up on fuel in the autumn and speaking to their supplier if they are struggling to afford their bills.
+Solid fuel and LPG (liquefied petroleum gas) customers may also benefit from comparing prices, stocking up on fuel in the autumn and speaking to their supplier if they are struggling to pay their bills.